Someleze79/iTunes-Media-Web-Application/README.md

-# 🎵 iTunes Media Search App
+# 🎵 iTunes Media Web Application

 A full-stack web application that allows users to search, explore, and manage media content from the iTunes Store.
 The app integrates the iTunes Search API, providing a clean and responsive interface for browsing music, movies, podcasts, and more, with user authentication and favourites management.